Hepatitis B

 How long will I be infectious?

-Around one in four people who are infected will become carriers of the virus, which means they will be infectious to others, even after they have recovered from the disease.
+Around 1 in 4 people who are infected will become carriers of the virus.
+This means they will be infectious to others, even after they have recovered from the disease.

 How is Hepatitis B transmitted from person to person?

 Hepatitis B is found in all of the body fluids of an infected person, including blood, serum, saliva, breast milk, and urine.
-For this reason, the virus can be transmitted through sex, injection or puncture of the skin with contaminated needles, and the spillage of bodily fluids into open cuts and sores.
-It can also be transmitted from mother to baby during childbirth and breastfeeding.
+For this reason, the virus can be transmitted:

 How can I avoid becoming infected with Hepatitis B?

-In the UK all blood donated is screened for Hepatitis B. There are precautions you can take to avoid becoming infected with Hepatitis B.
+In the UK all donated blood is screened for Hepatitis B. There are also precautions you can take to avoid becoming infected with Hepatitis B.

 Is there a vaccine?

 Yes.
 Hepatitis B can be prevented.
 There is a safe and effective vaccine which people at risk of infection can have.
-It is given as three injections over six months.
+It is given as three injections over 6 months.

 Further Information